-Aotearoa New Zealand is a relative newcomer to the Venice Biennale, with 2013 marking the sixth official participation.
+Aotearoa New Zealand is a relative newcomer to the Venice Biennale.
 The New Zealand artists shown have received significant national and international opportunities, and broadened awareness and engagement of their work has resulted.

 Creative New Zealand is investing directly in the Ministry for Culture and Heritage’s project of supporting New Zealand as Guest of Honour at the Frankfurt Book Fair 2012.
 This includes support for publishers to attend or exhibit at the fair and support for literary translations.
 Both aspects are being managed by the Publishers Association of New Zealand (PANZ).